MatthewFallon/nh-stream/computer.md

 ### Start Stream

+Go to Settings>Stream and set the "Stream Key" to the key you copied from facebook.

 Finally, select “2) Intro” and in the upper right of the screen select start stream to connect to facebook, and go back to facebook and select “Go Live” to start the stream:

 ![Start the Stream and Go Live](assets/Go_Live_On_Facebook.png)

 Afterwards, you can return to OBS to run the stream.
+Remember to press 'm' to unmute the audio system sound to the stream when service starts.

 ### Set Powerpoint Slides (Optional)